Adam Putnam: Gonzales' ouster

-Commissioner of Agriculture and Consumer Services
+Florida Commissioner of Agriculture and Consumer Services

 In February 2009, Putnam declared himself a candidate for Florida Commissioner of Agriculture and Consumer Services in the 2010 election and that he would not seek a sixth term in Congress.
 Putnam won the election over Democratic opponent Scott Maddox with 56% of the vote.
 He was reelected in 2014.

 As head of the Florida Department of Agriculture and Consumer Services, Putnam was responsible for issuing concealed weapons permits after conducting background checks on applicants.
 An investigation by the Office of Inspector General found that from February 2016 until May 2017 the department stopped conducting national background checks on applicants for concealed weapons permits, because a worker could not log into an FBI database.
 More than 100,000 concealed carry permits were issued during this period without full screening.
 Putnam later said that 365 applicants should have been further backgrounded, and that 291 permits ended up being revoked for noncriminal disqualifying factors (drug abuse, mental illness, fugitives).
 Putnam pointed out that concealed carry permits do not allow gun purchases, which require a background check at the time of purchase.
 Florida Governor Rick Scott said that the incident was "disturbing" and "concerning" adding, "People need to do their jobs.
 This is public safety."
 Additional failures in conducting proper reviews of gun permit applications were reported in a 2012 report of the inspector general, including the issuance of gun licenses to felons, which occurred during the first years of Putnam's tenure, although certain instances occurred before Putnam's tenure.

 In response to the 2013 series Worst Charities in America by the Tampa Bay Times and the Center for Investigative Reporting (CIR)—the result of a year-long joint investigation, in 2014 Putnam crafted CS/SB 638 and CS/HB 629—legislation that was intended to crack down on "fraudulent and deceptive organizations" to prevent them from misusing charitable contributions donated by residents of Florida.
 The legislation "had passed two of their three referenced committees" by March 2014.

-Gubernatorial campaign
+2018 Florida gubernatorial campaign

 In May 2017, Putnam announced his campaign for the governorship of Florida in the 2018 election to succeed term-limited Republican Rick Scott.
 He was one of eight candidates running for the Republican nomination.

 Putnam placed second in the primary election, which was won by U.S. Representative Ron DeSantis.
 However, as of April 2018, Putnam's campaign had acquired $19.2 million in campaign contributions, far more than any other candidate.
-His PAC, Florida Grown, has received large contributions from The Walt Disney Company ($824,442), Publix ($736,000), Florida Power and Light ($587,060) and U.S. Sugar ($560,000).
+His PAC, Florida Grown, received large contributions from The Walt Disney Company ($824,442), Publix ($736,000), Florida Power and Light ($587,060) and U.S. Sugar ($560,000).
 The donations from Publix to Putnam drew public protest, including a die-in at a Publix supermarket, resulting from Putnam's claim of being a "proud NRA sell-out".

+Ducks Unlimited

+In 2019, Putnam was named as chief executive officer (CEO) of Ducks Unlimited.